davidcassany/elemental/docs/configuration-directory.md

 > **NOTE:** If available, the default network is set up before the `configure-network.sh` runs.
 This ensures that the script is able to retrieve relevant configurations also from remote locations.

 > **IMPORTANT:** The `configure-network.sh` script will run in a restricted environment.
 To apply the desired network state, you **must** provide your configurations through a set of helper tools available to the `configure-network.sh` script during execution.
-For a complete list of the avaiable tools, see the [Helper tools](#helper-tools) section.
+For a complete list of the available tools, see the [Helper tools](#helper-tools) section.

 #### Helper tools